esteinig/BRIGAD3/README.md

 #####2.
 Rings

 Let's make some rings!
 The first one is an annotation of the reference genome as base of the visualization.
 We will make one ring extracting gene names and products from CDS features, and a second ring getting miscellaneous feature annotations (in this case mobile genetic elements like integrated viruses, plasmids or gene cassettes).
-The extraction dictionary we pass to the extract attribute contains the qualifiers to extract (keys) and the headers of popups (values) for each in the final visualization.
+The extraction dictionary we pass to the extract attribute contains the qualifiers to extract (keys) and the headers for the popups (values) in the final visualization.

 ```
 # Generate annotation rings for CDS and MGEs